-- QQQ� is outperforming the SPY by a wide margin, but not surprising given the top-5 stocks in the SPY are also the top-5 in the QQQ and are mostly technology related shares.� - Last week QQQ held support at the 61.8% retracement, but I suspect we may be set to lose that support in the next week or so.� - The market is extremely overbought short-term so a period of correction is coming.
-Take profits and rebalance risk accordingly.� - Short-Term Positioning: Bearish ?
-Market Risk Is High - Last Week:�No positions - This Week: No positions - Stop-loss remains at \$200 - Long-Term Positioning: Bearish due to valuations
+- QQQ� is outperforming SPY by a wide margin, but not surprising given the top-5 stocks in the SPY are also the top-5 in the QQQ and are mostly technology related shares. � - Last week QQQ held support at the 61.8% retracement, and rallied sharply last week.
+The Nasdaq will likely test all-time highs in the next couple of weeks.� - The market is extremely overbought short-term so a correction is likely.
+Trading positions can be set on pullbacks that hold support at \$210. - Short-Term Positioning: Bearish ?
+Market Risk Is High - Last Week: � No positions - o This Week: No positions - Stop-loss remains at \$200 - Long-Term Positioning: Bearish due to valuations